-Overseas Passenger Terminal
+About the Overseas Passenger Terminal

-The Passenger Terminal also has easy access to Circular Quay's transport hub where trains, ferries, buses and taxis are available 24 hours, 7 days a week and is just a short walk to The Rocks, an historic precinct with cobbled laneways, cosy cafés and oldest pubs in the country.
+The Passenger Terminal also has easy access to Circular Quay's transport hub, where you can catch trains, ferries, buses and taxis.
+It is also just a short walk to The Rocks, a historic precinct where you’ll find cobbled laneways, cosy cafes and some of the oldest pubs in the country.

-Arriving passengers will need to reclaim their luggage and then clear customs and immigration before exiting the terminal.
+After disembarking, passengers will need to reclaim their luggage and then clear customs and immigration before exiting the terminal.
 It is a short walk to public transport or you can catch a taxi at the on-site taxi rank.
 There is also a designated pick up bay for private vehicles which will assist you in exiting the precinct.